Alabanik/text_rpg/README.md

 ## Purpose (why this project was made)

-We were simply bored and wanted to learn more about the C++ language (to maybe pursue it in life. - Atluzka)
+We were simply bored and wanted to learn more about the C++ language

 ## Known issues